 Over the coming months, you will see your branding shift from ‘DHM’ and ‘The Digital Holocaust Memory Project’ to the ‘Landecker Digital Memory Lab’.
 We will also be leading a series of launch events:

-• June 5th‘Policy and Funding Sustainable Interventions in Digital Holocaust Memory and Education’ – a workshop for policymakers and funders at the University of Sussex.
+- June 5th – ‘Policy and Funding Sustainable Interventions in Digital Holocaust Memory and Education’ – a workshop for policymakers and funders in the UK.

-• July 18th/19th‘Launching a Digital Holocaust Memory Innovation Lab’ – a workshop with professionals from South American Holocaust organisations as part of the Memory Studies Association’s annual conference, Lima, Peru.
+- July 18th/19th – ‘Launching a Digital Holocaust Memory Innovation Lab’ – a workshop with professionals from Latin American Holocaust organisations as part of the Memory Studies Association’s annual conference, Lima, Peru.

 The donation from the Landecker Foundation is their largest grant to date in the field of Holocaust remembrance and we are profoundly grateful for their support which will take our research to the next level.